-If you forgot your Microsoft account password, or if you need to reset it, you can use the solutions on this page.
-If you don't know the email address associated with your Microsoft account, see Find your Microsoft account.
+If you forgot your Microsoft Account password, or if you need to change it, you can use the solutions on this page.
+If you don't know the email address associated with your Microsoft account, see Find your Microsoft account email address or password.

 What to do if you can’t use any of the password reset options

-If you can't use any of the password reset options, you can still get access to your Microsoft account by completing an online account recovery form.
-To do this, go to Recover your Microsoft account, follow the steps in the section above, and choose I can’t use any of these options.
-Then, follow the prompts to complete the online account recovery form to recover your account.
+If you can't use any of the password reset options, you can still access your Microsoft account by completing an online account recovery form.
+To do this, go to Recover your Microsoft account and follow these steps:

-To help maintain security for your Microsoft account, you will be prompted for several pieces of identification information that you provided when you initially set up your Microsoft account.
+To help maintain the security of your Microsoft account, you’ll be prompted for several pieces of identification information that you provided when you initially set up your account.

 Tips for completing the online account recovery form